About the Child Welfare Scholars Program

 - Opportunities to attend specialized trainings and hear from guest speakers

-- Periodic group meetings provide a place for students to talk about child welfare practice, share their experiences in the field and learn about innovative practice.
+- Periodic group meetings provide a place for students to talk about child welfare practice, share their experiences in the field and learn about innovative practice

 Scholar Requirements